 7. Add Saturation/Tape Plugin (How Saturation Improves Music Mastering)

-These plugins, as we mentioned above, will bring the color and warmness to your record and make your record rock-solid.
-Also, it will make your record more potent in the low-end as same as in the high-end frequency band — in this case, our choice is Kramer Master Tape by Waves.
+These plugins, as we mentioned above, will bring the color and warmth to your record and make your record rock-solid.
+Also, it will add potency in the low-end and high-end — in this case, our choice is Kramer Master Tape by Waves.

-8. This is more disputable, but it works pretty well – Try to Use De-Esser.
+8. Some might dispute this, though it works pretty well – Try to Use De-Esser.

-When?
-The majority of people will use the compressor to reduce the high-end.
-But it’s not necessary all the time – Use De-Esser especially in case you still want to keep the energy of your peaks.
-Not making massive modifications, just a little tweak that will fix that annoying edgy sound.
-The best thing is that you will hear the peak almost the same but without that undesirable effect.
+The majority of people will use a compressor to reduce the high-end, though it’s not necessary all the time.
+Use a De-Esser in case you still want to retain the energy of your peaks.
+Don’t make massive modifications, just a little tweak that will fix annoying, edgy sounds.
+The best thing is that you will hear the peak almost the same, but without that undesirable effect.

-9. Use The Exciter (What does an exciter plugin do?)
+9. Use An Exciter (What does an exciter plugin do?)

-It will make your track more shiny and bright at highs but also better at low-end.
-Unfortunately, you are not able to achieve this kind of sound only with EQ so Exciter is a great way to make it more professional.
+Exciters will make your track shinier and brighter in the highs, though they are also great for the low-end.
+Unfortunately, you are not able to achieve this kind of sound only with EQ, so an Exciter is a great way to make your mix more professional.
 Great examples are – Waves Aphex Aural Exciter or iZotope Ozone Exciter.

-10. Use Imager (Why To Use It and How To Use It)
+10. Use Imager (Why Use It and How To Use It)

-We are getting to the final effects that we will use in our mastering effect’s chain.
-The imager is a kind of effect that is used in mixing as well as in the mastering process.
-When mastering, make sure you add this to make your track wider and to elevate the bands which that you want to be in the foreground.
+We are approaching the final effects in our mastering effect’s chain.
+The imager is a kind of effect that is used in mixing, as well as mastering.
+When mastering, make sure to add this to make your track wider and elevate the bands that you want to be in the foreground.
 To do this, download free iZotope Ozone Imager.
-Here is some default preset that a lot of producers are doing nowadays:
+Here is a default preset that a lot of producers are using nowadays:

 11. Use Brickwall EQ to High-Cut 16kHz.